 While working on individual colorized layers, you can add adjustments for Hue-Saturation-Luminosity, Brightness/Contrast and Color Balance to get the desired effect.

 How you choose to add color to black-and-white images is entirely up to you.
 You can create pop art effects by using bold colors and adding patterns to your layers or make your photos vintage pastel by reducing the brightness and saturation.

-Create an alternate universe full of colors not found in nature, or try other techniques that involve only a touch of color, tints or interesting hues.
+Create an alternate universe full of colors not found in nature, or try other techniques that involve only a touch of color, tints or exciting hues.
 You are only limited by your imagination, as well as your patience limit, so get out there and start creating!

 Want something easier?
 Try this free site

-These steps are tricky and if you’re not familiar with photo editing, it may be too tough to pull off.
+These steps are tricky, and if you’re not familiar with photo editing, it may be too tough to pull off.
 Luckily, there are programs and services that do the job for you.
 One good one is MyHeritage.
 While it isn’t free forever, you can colorize 10 photos free when you create an account and get unlimited editing for 14 days.
 Tap or click to try it out.